AdamDavisDeveloper/AdamDavisDeveloper/README.md

 ## Heya, I'm Adam

-I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in Atlanta, GA.
-I work as a web developer at <a href="https://github.com/adamSionic">Sionic Mobile</a> (which is why my personal Github has been so dead).
+I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in Atlanta, GA, and working as a web developer at <a href="https://github.com/adamSionic">Sionic Mobile</a> (which is why my personal Github has been so dead).
 I like making friends, creating new and exciting things, and always learning new stuff!

 ![image(2)](https://user-images.githubusercontent.com/68540487/161441324-b1d82369-6db7-4bf3-9aaf-a812bc3dc6e4.gif)